 More often than not, the extreme dedication to the caliphate seems sudden and surprising to friends and family members.
 However, it's often down to a longer campaign of online grooming than first seems apparent.
-The loyalty has less to do with an adherence to the Islamic State's extreme, apocalyptic brand of Islam and more to do with advanced persuasion techniques, similar to those seen in cults like the Children of God, Heaven's Gate, and the People's Temple.
+The loyalty has less to do with an adherence to ISIS' extreme, apocalyptic brand of Islam, and more to do with advanced persuasion techniques, similar to those seen in cults like the Children of God, Heaven's Gate and The People's Temple.

-To find out more, I spoke to Steven Hassan—a former member of the Moonies and author of Combating Cult Mind Control—about the methods the Islamic State uses to gain absolute control over some of Britain's young Muslims.
+To find out more, I spoke to Steven Hassan – a former member of the 1980s cult the Moonies, and author of Combating Cult Mind Control – about the methods ISIS use to gain absolute control over some of Britain's young Muslims.

-VICE: Maybe you could start by explaining the difference between brainwashing and mind control?
+VICE: Hi Steven.
+Maybe you could start by explaining the difference between brainwashing and mind control?

-So what happens when we're talking about the kind of influence the Islamic State uses over the internet?
+So what happens when we're talking about the kind of influence ISIS uses over the internet?

-With ISIS it's a soft sell at the beginning, what we call a "grooming seduction period," where there's love bombing and flattery, and it's, "What can we do for you?"
-But once they get their hooks into [a recruit], they'll threaten their lives, they'll threaten to kill their families, and if you ever leave, "We will kill you, and we'll track down your family and kill them too."
+With ISIS it's a soft sell at the beginning, what we call a "grooming seduction period", where there's love bombing and flattery, and it's, "What can we do for you?"
+But once they get their hooks into you, they'll threaten their lives, they'll threaten to kill their families, and if you ever leave, "We will kill you, and we'll track down your family and kill them too."

 Girls recruited from the UK have often been clever and studious.
 Are mind control methods not affected by intelligence?

-There's a fierce stigma towards people who have become radicalized.
+There's a fierce stigma towards people who have become radicalised.
 Is that fair?

 What's your own experience of indoctrination tactics?

 When I was in the Moonies I was a major recruiter and indoctrinator.
-The model that we were taught was the four-part model: People are either thinkers, feelers, doers, or believers.
-And so, as you're talking to this prospective convert, you want to analyze them.
+The model that we were taught was the four-part model: people are either thinkers, feelers, doers or believers.
+And so, as you're talking to this prospective convert, you want to analyse them.
 Because if they're a thinker, you're going to want to talk very intellectually and engage them in a very abstract way.
 If they're feelers, you want them to feel like they're loved and they're a part of a community, and it's very emotion-driven.
 If they're very justice-orientated, it's about saving lives, it's about protecting children, it's about fighting the evil and enemies that are repressing our people.
-Or if they're believers—then God has chosen you.
+Or if they're believers – then God has chosen you.
 At a certain time in your life, depending on the context and who you're hanging out with, one of those four angles can find a way into you.

-Right—so you'd be using what you've learned about them to customize your manipulation?
+Right – so using what you've learnt about them to customise your manipulation?

 It's an incremental progression.
-If you can control those four components I've just mentioned, you can reshape someone's identity.
+If you can control those four components I've just mentioned, you can re-shape someone's identity.
 This new identity is now dependent and obedient.
-And in the case of Islamist cults, they will literally change your name—kind of baptize you into this new identity.
+And in the case of Islamist cults, they will literally change your name – kind of baptise you into this new identity.
 The indoctrinated don't think they're following human beings, they think they're following the divine.